FREYJA: Efficient Join Discovery in Data Lakes: Conclusions and future work

 \section{Conclusions and future work}

-We have presented \sys, a novel approach for data discovery on large repositories of heterogeneous, independently created datasets (i.e., data lakes), which maintains, and improves, the effectiveness of state-of-the-art systems whilst reducing the computational costs in a substantial manner.
-We first argue that the most common join metrics are not suitable for data lakes and we introduce (i) an empirical novel join quality metric considering both multiset Jaccard and cardinality proportion of the candidate attributes.
-Then, we (ii) learn a model to predict the join quality from data profiles, succinct and representative characterizations of the underlying sets of values that prevent the need to execute costly operations.
-We proved with an extensive experimentation that our model generalizes to other data lakes (without requiring fine-tuning), outperforms the state-of-the-art accuracy in several benchmarks and, in all cases, reduces computation time (both for preparation and query execution) and storage requirements.
+We presented \sys, a novel approach for join discovery in heterogeneous data lakes. \sys~reduces computational costs by orders of magnitude and eliminates the need for high-end hardware, while maintaining state-of-the-art effectiveness on synthetic benchmarks and outperforming alternatives on challenging, non-synthetic data.
+Our approach introduces two key innovations.
+First, a novel join quality metric that combines multiset Jaccard and cardinality proportion to measure semantic relatedness beyond simple set-overlap.
+Second, a general and lightweight model that predicts this metric from data profiles (succinct data characterizations) guaranteeing efficiency and linear scaling.
+The model requires no fine-tuning and generalizes well to diverse scenarios.

+While \sys~demonstrates strong performance, we acknowledge an inherent limitation of our profile-based approach.
+By summarizing full column content into data profiles, some nuanced, context-dependent semantic information is inevitably lost.
+It is plausible that for ambiguous joins dependent on subtle semantic relationships not captured by statistical and structural properties, sophisticated TRL models could have an advantage.
+For example, lists of generic identifiers could refer to companies, clients or products, and without further context these might be conflated.
+However, our extensive empirical results suggest that for the broad and practical task of join discovery in heterogeneous data lakes, data profiles are highly effective and lead to state-of-the-art performance.

-As future work, we aim to adapt our approach to generate context-aware profiles, that is, profile whose metrics encode information of the other columns.
-This would help to better handle syntactically ambiguous cases.
-Additionally, we plan to extend our work to data lakes containing nested data and learn from its structure to further reduce false positives.
-Another research line encompasses testing the employment of the described methodology for data augmentation, experimenting on whether this approach is also capable of assessing the relevance of augmented columns for an analytical task in a scalable manner.
+In future work, our aim is to explore the capabilities of profile-based predictive models.
+That is, profiles can be conceptualized as lightweight embedding representations that prevent the need to use costly encoder architectures to generate traditional, high-dimensional embeddings.
+Orthogonally, we could also explore hybrid approaches that leverage \sys~for efficient, large-scale candidate generation, followed by targeted, resource-intensive TRL analysis on a small set of promising candidates to capture the best of both paradigms.
+A promising research line encompasses testing the described methodology for data augmentation, experimenting on whether this approach is also capable of assessing the relevance of augmented columns for an analytical task in a scalable manner.